Basim415/SkyCast/README.md

 ## 🔧 Setup Instructions

 1. **Clone the repository:**
+2. Visit https://openweathermap.org/city/2643743 and create an API key
-2. **Inside the project directory, create a new file named config.js and add your API key:** const apiKey = 'YOUR_API_KEY_HERE';
+3. **Inside the project directory, create a new file named config.js and add your API key:** const apiKey = 'YOUR_API_KEY_HERE';
-3. **Open index.html in your browser and start using the app locally.**
+4. **Open index.html in your browser and start using the app locally.**